Credit Cards Travel Credit Cards

 Annual fee $95 $550

-Welcome bonus Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening after account opening Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening after account opening
+Welcome bonus Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year after account opening Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening after account opening

 Redemption methods 1.25 cents per point on travel booked through Chase; 1 cent per point on cash back and gift cards 1.5 cents per point on travel booked through Chase; 1 cent per point on cash back and gift cards